 Table 2 presents the average number of votes cast per Electoral College vote in the 10 most and least expensive states between 1964 and 2008.
-Once again these results indicate substantial variation in the votes cast per Electoral College vote between states.
+Once again these results indicate substantial variation in the cost of Electoral College votes between states.
 While the costs of an Electoral College vote in Alaska averages only 35,845 votes, the average cost per Electoral College vote in Massachusetts is 116,480 votes.
+The cost of an Electoral College vote from

-The cost of an Electoral College vote from Alaska.
+Massachusetts is 3.25 times the cost of an Electoral College vote from Alaska.
 Clearly, variation in the cost of Electoral College votes provides a potentially significant source of partisan bias.